-Someone who loses their money quickly, either by being tricked or spending it wastefully.
+This phrase is typically used to describe someone who loses their money quickly, either by being tricked or spending it wastefully.

 "A foole and his money be soone at debate: which after with sorow repents him too late."

 The idea for this saying, for those who may not know, is that if a person acts foolish with their money, then it won't last very long.
 For example, spending money on necessary things—food, water, or clothes—is fine.
 What if, though, a person loses their money by gambling it all away at a casino?
 Well, many would consider that to be a foolish thing to do, and thus, as the saying goes 'a fool and his/her money are soon parted.'